moabu/cluster-mgr/README.md

 sudo pip install --upgrade setuptools influxdb
 ```

-3) Install Cluster Manager
+### Install the package

+Install cluster manager using the following command:

 ```
 pip install clustermgr
 ```

-- There may be a few innocuous warnings here, but this is normal.
+There may be a few innocuous warnings, but this is normal.

-4) Prepare Databases
+### Prepare Databases

+Prepare the databases using the following commands:

 ```
 clustermgr-cli db upgrade
 ```

-6) Prepare oxlicense-validator
+### Add license validator

+Prepare the license validator by using the following commands:

 ```
 mkdir -p $HOME/.clustermgr/javalibs
 wget http://ox.gluu.org/maven/org/xdi/oxlicense-validator/3.2.0-SNAPSHOT/oxlicense-validator-3.2.0-SNAPSHOT-jar-with-dependencies.jar -O $HOME/.clustermgr/javalibs/oxlicense-validator.jar
 ```

+!!!
+Note
+    Licenses files are not currently enforced.
+It is on the honor system!
+In future versions, a license file may be required.

+### Run Celery

-7) Run celery scheduler and workers in separate terminals.
-The user running celery should have sudo rights without password.
+Run celery scheduler and workers in separate terminals:

 ```
 # Terminal 1